khaledjendi/SHOPi/README.md

 - [Completed] Work with firebase to store personal data, orders, favorites, ...

 - [Completed] Perform filter and searching on the product in clothes product listing page

+- [Partially Completed] Viewing favorite items as sticky section on the page with angular animation

 ### Upon more time remaing...
 - Use and implement currency api service to convert prices to different currencies